mdtanveeralamgir/UdemySpringBoot/README.md

     - Spring FW finds a component by searcing the @component tags in the current package
     - IOC: Inversion of control.
 Means the spring FW is in control not the developer.
+## 198:
+    - Making a bean primary by adding @Primary annotation